astroumd/PHYS265-spring24/code_project.md

-# 265 Code Project (draft)
+# PHYS265 Code Project (draft)

-This code project is an alternative to taking the 3rd midterm exam.
+This *Code Project* is an alternative to taking the 3rd midterm exam on May 1st.
 In this project you will select a (python based) open source project.
+It is your task to evaluate this software package by using it.
+**Due date will also be May 1st.**

-You will need to learn how to install and use it, and produce a summary about the code, show some results and some figures to illustrate your finding.
+You will need to learn how to install and use it, show some results and some figures to illustrate your findings.
+All of this will be summarized in a PDF based report.
+You also need to keep your code examples, and a README to make your findings reproducable.
+We will use your existing github repository that you used for lab1.

 You are welcome to suggest your own project, but you will need to run this by your instructors first.
-We also have our own list, listed below.
+We also have our own list, some of them are listed below.

 ## Writeup

-It is your task to evaluate a software package.
 Some packages may not work well on windows, and only on mac or linux.
 Some requires a lot of extra software, which make it too complex to install, or require a supercomputer.
-Select something
+Select something simple, and always run it by your instructors for approval.

 Some questions to answer:

+- what does the package do?
 - how old is the package?
+- what about its geneology?
 - is it still maintained, and by the original authors?
-- is it pure python? or does it need a c/C++/fortran library?
+- is it pure python? or does it need accompanying C/C++/Fortran code?
-- does it install via the "standard" pip/conda, or is it complex?
+- does it install via the "standard" pip/conda, or is it more complex?
 - what is the input to the package?
 Just parameters, or dataset(s)?
 - what is the output of the package?
 Just parameters, or dataset(s)?
+- does the package produce figures, or are you on your own?
+Is matplotlib used?

 ## Suggested projects